JJSwigut/KlippaKlip/README.md

 # KlippaKlip

 A desktop clipboard app built with Compose for Desktop:
-* for storing and managing snippets
+* For storing and managing snippets
-* for pinning frequently used snippets
+* For pinning frequently used snippets
 * TODO: Keeping a running history of recently copied items
 * TODO: Available from the menu bar
 * TODO: Search bar to quickly find snippets by title or content
+* TODO: Create package installers

 ## Libraries
 * SqlDelight for persistence